vrijune/web_demo/README.md

-# 10-min Cooking Recipe for any thing
+# 10-min Recipe for any thing
 # About chocolate

 How to make your own chocolate?